Ingovd/yauss/README.md

 In order to facilitate this, yauss supports simple caching of redirects (backed by a python map), or (an untested) redis cache.
-Furthermore, new entries into the map should also happen quickly, and in order to facilitate this, yauss maintains a cache of unique keys to employ.
+Furthermore, new entries into the map should also happen quickly, and in order to facilitate this, yauss maintains a pool of unique keys to employ (cached from the key store).

-**Note**: in the current implementation, this cache is backed by python's set container (which is not thread safe).
+**Note**: in the current implementation, this pool is backed by python's set container (which is not thread safe).
-A better solution for the cache would be a thread safe circular buffer, so that a worker thread can periodically refill the cache without blocking the consuming end of the buffer.
+A better solution for the pool would be a thread safe circular buffer, so that a worker thread can periodically refill the pool without blocking the consuming end of the buffer.

 ### Key Store ###